 What is Ergothioneine?

 Ergothioneine (Ergo) is a sulfur-containing amino acid.
-It's derived from the amino acid, histidine and found in various fungi and bacteria (cyanobacteria and mycobacteria).
+It's derived from the amino acid, histidine and is found in various fungi and bacteria (cyanobacteria and mycobacteria).
 Since humans cannot manufacture ergothioneine we must obtain it from the diet (foods or supplements).
-Does that mean ergothioneine an essential amino acid?
+Does that mean ergothioneine is an essential amino acid?
 This requires more study.

 It Was Discovered In Ergot